 I wrote 10 new articles on my website, which had over 1200 page views in the past year.
 Some of the most popular articles were from earlier years.
 Here are the most read articles this year:

-#5 – Do BMW and Mercedes have the same strategy?
+#5 – Do Daimler and BMW have the same strategy?

 A fun article that I wrote a few years ago when I was struck by near-identical strategies of many companies.
-This is part 2:
+Here I compare two companies that are very similar:

 “Let’s see if companies’ actual strategies are as similar by comparing two premium car manufacturers: Daimler and BMW.
 What differentiates Daimler’s strategy from BMW’s?”